andy-maier/ansible-doc-template-extractor/README.md

   - [jinja2.ext.do Expression Statement](https://jinja.palletsprojects.com/en/stable/extensions/#expression-statement)

-  - `to_rst` and `to_md` filters that are provided by this package and that convert text to RST or Markdown, respectively, resolving Ansible-specific constructs such as "C(...)".
+  - `to_rst` and `to_md` filters that are provided by the ansible-doc-template-extractor package and convert text to RST or Markdown, respectively.
+They handle formatting and resolve Ansible-specific constructs such as "C(...)".

 # Reporting issues